 As standard, satellite screws can be supplied with outside diameters as small as 10mm and up to 200mm.
 Leads can be as fine as 0.25mm.
 The product can be finitely accurate and capable of being adapted into very specialist and demanding linear applications.

-The RVD series is a variant of the RV and BRV screws.
-Using similar components, the ratios between nut rollers and screw thread are expertly calculated and adjusted, to deliver extremely fine threads or even zero.
-Due to the complexity of the design, the nuts are larger than on the RV and BRV types.
+The RVD series is a variant of the RV and HRV screws.
+Using the same technology and similar components, the ratios between nut rollers and screw thread are expertly calculated and adjusted, to deliver extremely fine threads or even zero.
+Due to the complexity of the design, the nuts are slighty larger than the RV and HRV types.
 Also available within this series is the Planetary roller screws system, with smaller leads compared to ball screws.
-As the lead is a function of the pitch of the planetary roller screw, the lead can be very small (0.5mm and even less).
+With roller screws the lead is a function of the pitch and so the the lead can be very small (0.5mm and even less).
 The lead can be chosen and supplied without any geometrical changes of both the screw shaft and the nut body.
 In a ball screw the lead is limited by the dimension (Outside Diameter) of the bearing ball, which is a standard feature.

 The RVR satellite roller screws is designed for very fine threads and leads and are used where a high positioning precision is required in association with high stiffness and heavier axial loads.
 As the rollers are recycled after each of their revolutions, this design is not suitable for high speeds.
 The main elements of RVR satellite roller screws are the screw, the nut and the rollers which are guided and maintained at the correct distance in a cage.
 The screw has a single or two start thread with a triangular profile.
 The angle between the flanks is 90°.
 The nut has the same internal thread as the screw.